inder007/MA513-Parallel-Computing/README.md

 1. **addNumbersNaive.c** - Conatins code to add numbers where P0 first sends n/p items to each processor, then each PE adds n/p items, finally each PE sends partial sum to P0 which adds all these elements and return the sum.
 2. **addNumbersRecursive.c** - Contains code to add numbers where the distribution and collection of numbers is done hierarchially as discussed in class.
 3. **addNumersReduce.c** - Contains code to add numbers using inbuilt MPI_reduce to compute partial sum.
+4. **oddEvenSorting.c** - Contains the code for odd even sorting.
+5. **Assignment 3.pdf** - This contains the observations and results of the experiments conducted.
+6. **scripts&Results** - This folder contains the scripts used to get the results and files that hold the results.

+---

+## Assignment 4

+To implement vector matrix multiplication using row division, column division and block division methods.
+This folder has the following files and folder:

+1. **rowdiv.c** - Contains the code to do the vector matrix multiplication using row division method.
+2. **coldiv.c** - Contains the code to do the vector matrix multiplication using column division method.
+2. **blockdiv.c** - Contains the code to do the vector matrix multiplication using block division method.
+3. **Assignment 4.pdf** - This contains the observations and results of the experiments conducted.
+4. **scripts&Results** - This folder contains the scripts used to get the results and files that hold the results.

 ---